18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-2-choose-your-itinerary.md

 Choosing **"I will book a hotel now"** is another option available to you, which is sometimes, but not always similar to Fedrooms.
 Choosing this option will allow you to book a hotel in Concur is to book directly in Concur.
 Before doing so, please ensure that [your travel card is saved in your Concur profile](/first-time-travel-complete-concur-profile).
 Then, you can go ahead and follow some more detailed instructions [here](/how-to-book-a-hotel-in-concur).

-When you are finished booking your hotel,[proceed on to submitting for Concur approval](/travel-guide-3-approval)
+When you are finished booking your hotel, [proceed on to submitting for Concur approval](/travel-guide-3-approval).

 *Got questions?
 Ask [#travel](https://gsa-tts.slack.com/messages/travel)* or [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov)